 How is Wind Chill Calculated?

 Because wind chill tries to measure the perception of cold, and not the actual temperature, it is necessarily an inexact science (and one might say, not actually science at all, since it is not consistent or reproducible.)
 Different people in varying conditions will feel different at varying levels of cold.
-Wind chill is in fact only an approximation of a feeling, and a very rough one at that.
+Wind chill is in fact only an approximation of a feeling - and a very rough one at that.

 The problem is that, unlike temperature – which is a uniform and exact measurement – there is no universally accepted standard for the effects of wind chill.
-Different countries actually use different formulas to estimate wind chill, and they have changed significantly over time (In Europe, "wind chill" isn’t even a commonly used term - check out this headline from last year in BBC News entitled "Who, What, Why: What Is Wind Chill Factor?")
-The current standard was developed only recently, in 2001, and it's based upon the estimated effect of wind on a bare human face walking into the wind at 3mph.
+Different countries actually use different formulas to estimate wind chill, and they have changed significantly over time (In Europe, "wind chill" isn't even a commonly used term - check out this headline from last year in BBC News entitled "Who, What, Why: What Is Wind Chill Factor?")
+The current standard for measuring wind chill was developed only recently, in 2001, and it's based upon the estimated effect of wind on a bare human face walking into the wind at 3mph.

 So ultimately, wind chill is only an attempt by science to describe the sensation of cold on the skin as it is affected by wind.
 It's not an actual unit of measurement, and it varies from person to person depending on their tolerance to cold, what they are wearing, and even the level of moisture in the air.

-Are you saying Wind Chill Doesn't Exist?
+Does That Mean Wind Chill Doesn't Exist?